Written by Brad Karger

 President Donald Trump has access to some very sophisticated polling data; he knew that his presence at a rally in Marathon County in support of Republican candidates would receive a warm welcome — and he was right.

-I’m not going to get into estimating crowd size, but by all accounts, the crowd was big and the rally participants were enthusiastic, as can be seen in the video below.
+I’m not going to get into estimating crowd size, but by all accounts, the crowd was big and the rally participants were enthusiastic.

 When the President of the United States travels to a community, the U.S. Secret Service is in charge of the President’s safety.
 To successfully accomplish their task, they need to tap into several state and local resources, such as State Patrol, Emergency Management, Sheriff’s Office, Fire and Emergency Medical Services, and airport staff.